Herringway/hwkode/hkode.md

 * 50000HL: Noise change.
 You'll gain several positive and negative attributes from a boss you've fought before.
 Which boss?
 The ref decides.
 * 5000HL: Elemental armour.
 You'll absorb one element and be weak to another.
 * 5000HL: Law card.
 You can use one of these to nullify a rule of your choosing, such as hazards or their lingering effects.
 Not everything may be nullified.
 You must choose what to nullify when you purchase.
 Lasts for one battle.
 This will affect EVERY fighter, so beware...
-* 10000HL: Rip Cheato.
-Rip Cheato will boost one of your stats...?
+* 10000HL: Chet Rippo will boost one of your stats...?
 * 0HL: Smiles are free! :)

 ## Hazards

 Hazards are random effects that occur each round after the first.
-They will be announced at the start of each round and take effect immediately.
+They will be announced at the start of each round and take effect at the start of the next.
 Many of these are one-time effects, like dealing damage to random fighters or inflicting status effects.
 Others linger for the entire round, affecting rules or empowering random fighters.
 Others are permanent and will last throughout the battle.
 See [hazards.md](hazards.md) for a list of hazards.